Klalena/data_stories_of_alena.github.io/_posts/2020-10-09-How-to-Store-Spotify-Data-in-3NF.md

 |    1 | 63rPSO264uRjW1X5E6cWv6 |               2019-12-13 |
 |    2 | 1HoSmj2eLcsrR0vE9gThr4 |               2019-07-05 |

-The next step is to convert pandas DataFrames in SQLite database, which is done with `sqlite3` as follows:
+The next step was to convert pandas DataFrames in SQLite database, which is done with `sqlite3` as follows:

 ```python
 import sqlite3